Your support team is only privy to 3.8 percent of your customers’ problems. The rest are more likely to switch to a competitor than speak up.

 - You can directly engage people who leave positive or negative public comments.

-- You can automate some of your support here (but don’t overdo it!).
+- You can automate some of your customer support — without overdoing it!.

 [KAYAK uses a chatbot to give information on their Flights and Hotels]